temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 If it encounters any file system issues, it returns an application error.
 A corrupt file system can't be reasonably retried.

-The `ReadFile` activity reads and processes text from a file.
+The `ReadFile` Activity reads and processes text from a file.
 It performs safety checks to ensure the file exists and is readable.
 If file system issues are encountered, it returns an error.
 Errors related to file system issues indicate fundamental issues that can't be resolved through retries.